How to Spend 3 Days in Madrid: The Best Things To Do

 Malasaña

-Malasaña is one of the young, trendy neighborhoods of Madrid.
+Malasaña is one of the young, trendy neighborhoods of Madrid, located around the city center.
 Here, you’ll find quirky coffee shops, cool bars, and vintage boutiques.
-This neighborhood is filled with great photo spots, too.
+This neighborhood is a must-stop on your trip to Madrid.
+You will find some of the best tapas bars in the city here.
+You’ll also find some incredible backdrops for photos.
 Here are some recommended spots in this neighborhood:

 La Bicicleta